ocaml-explore/explore/content/workflows/debugging-and-exploring-ocaml-projects/index.md

 ## Explore using utop

-If you are looking for trying out packages installed using opam (like batteries in your example) then the universal toplevel (utop) for OCaml is a great tool to get familiar with.
+If you are looking for trying out packages installed using opam (like `ocaml-yaml`) then the universal toplevel (utop) for OCaml is a great tool to get familiar with.
 It can be installed also using opam:

 ```
 $ opam install utop
-$ opam install batteries
+$ opam install yaml
 $ utop
 ```